James Read Hughes (Second son of Rev. Frank Hughes, Jr.) (He was named after Jesus' disciple James, and after his grandfather, Rev. J. Leighton Read).

 "The Messenger" Special Edition on Jim, in PDF format:

+Donald Edward Poore painted a second portrait of Jim and presented it to Rev. and Mrs. Hughes.
 He is seen in the following pictures, along with Trooper Conway Granger, presenting the painting to Mrs. Hughes and Joe (Rev. Hughes took these photos):

 Some photos made of that painting by Donald Poore in January 2016: